CrowdStrike/terraform-provider-crowdstrike/docs/resources/cloud_azure_tenant.md

 ### Required

-- `microsoft_graph_permission_ids` (List of String) A list of Microsoft Graph permission IDs to assign to the service principal.
+- `microsoft_graph_permission_ids` (Set of String) A list of Microsoft Graph permission IDs to assign to the service principal.
 - `tenant_id` (String) The Azure Tenant ID to register into Falcon Cloud Security.
 If subscription_ids and management_group_ids are not provided, then all subscriptions in the tenant are targeted.

 ### Optional